lowbare3/pathfinding-visualizer/README.md

 # PathFinder Visualizer (React Version)

-A pathfinding algorithm visualizer built with React.
-You can watch different algorithms find the shortest path between two points on a grid.
+An interactive pathfinding algorithm visualizer I built using React and Vite.
+It lets you explore how different algorithms find the shortest path between two points on a grid, with smooth animations and customizable settings.

-## What it does
+## Features

 - Visualizes 6 different pathfinding algorithms
 - Interactive grid where you can draw walls and move start/end points